michaeljoseph/changes/README.md

     pip install -r requirements.txt

-Tests can then be run by doing:
+Tests can then be run with:

     nosetests

-Run the linting (pep8, pyflakes) with:
+Lint the project with:

     flake8 changes tests

 ## API documentation

-To generate the documentation:
+Generate the documentation with:

     cd docs && PYTHONPATH=.. make singlehtml

-To monitor changes to Python files and execute pep8, pyflakes, and nosetests automatically, execute the following from the root project directory:
+To monitor changes to Python files and execute flake8 and nosetests automatically, execute the following from the root project directory:

     stir